 If you cannot provide a letter of standing to satisfy this requirement, please provide a signed and notarized stating the following:

-- I am unable to provide a current letter of standing because
+- I am unable to provide a current letter of standing from (INDICATE LICENSING BODY WHERE YOU CURRENTLY HAVE OR HAD A LICENSE) in (INDICATE CITY AND COUNTRY) because (INSERT YOUR EXPLANATION);

 - I have no history or outstanding matters of discipline or complaint investigation as a pharmacist.